PnS2020/pns2020.github.com/session_03.md

 __Remark__: We encourage you to check out this fascinating review of Deep Learning.

 Instead of the term "deep", "hierarchical" might be more suitable.
-However, modern (in the last two years) DL models cannot simply be characterized by "hierarchical" anymore (e.g., Neural Turning Machine models).
+However, modern DL models cannot simply be characterized by "hierarchical" anymore (e.g., Neural Turning Machine models).

 The second part of the name, "Learning", is also a misleading word.
 The "learning" process (via training) intends to improve the generalization in unseen examples.
 However, the concept does not associate with "learning" in the biological sense.
 The entire "learning" process is carried out by some powerful optimization algorithms (we call them "training" algorithms).